The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Irreducibility of Hurwitz spaces

-Consider now a general one-parameter deformation of $C_0$ that smooths the nodes of $\CP$ and keeps the other nodes.
-Then the normalization $C_t$ of its general fiber is a smooth irreducible curve of genus $g$, and the projection $\pi\:C_t\to \PP^1$ is a separable covering of degree $d$.
-It follows from the local computation above, that if $\mathrm{char}(K)\neq 2$, then $\pi\: C_t\to \PP^1$ has $2(d+g-1)$ ramification points with ramification index $2$.
-Hence these are all ramification points of $\pi\: C_t\to \PP^1$.
-Furthermore, since $\pi|_{L_0}$ is an isomorphism, $\pi|_\CP$ is injective.
-Thus, the $d+g-1$ pairs of distinct branch points specialize to $d+g-1$ different points in $\pi(\CP)$ as $t$ specializes to $0$.
-Therefore, $\pi\: C_t\to \PP^1$ has $2(d+g-1)$ distinct branch points, i.e., $\pi\: C_t\to \PP^1$ is a simple covering.
-Similarly, if $\mathrm{char}(K)=2$, then $\pi\: C_t\to \PP^1$ has $d+g-1$ ramification points with local degree $2$ and length $2$ of the sheaf of relative differentials at each of these points.
-Moreover, the branch points of different ramification points specialize to different points in $\PP^1$, and therefore are distinct.
-Thus, the covering $\pi\: C_t\to \PP^1$ is simple in this case too, and we are done. \end{proof}
+Consider a one-parameter deformation $C_t$ of $C_0$ over $K[\![t]\!]$ that smooths the nodes of $\CP$ and preserves the other nodes.
+The normalization $C'$ of its geometric generic fiber is a smooth irreducible curve of genus $g$, and the projection $\pi'\: C'\to \PP^1$ is a separable covering of degree $d$.
+Because $\pi'$ is separable, the Riemann-Hurwitz formula applies.
+Thus, the sum of the lengths of the sheaf of relative differentials at the ramification points is given by

+We claim that $\pi'\: C'\to \PP^1$ is a simple covering.
+To prove this in $\mathrm{char}(K)\neq 2$ (resp., $\mathrm{char}(K)=2$), it suffices to show that for each node $p\in\CP$, there exist two ramification points (resp., one ramification point) of local degree 2 specializing to $p$, and if $\mathrm{char}(K)\neq 2$, the corresponding branch points are distinct.
+Indeed, because the sum of the lengths of the sheaf of relative differentials at those ramification points is at least $2|\CP|$, equation \eqref{eq: totalram} implies that $\pi'$ has no additional ramification, and the length of the sheaf of relative differentials is 1 (resp., 2) at each ramification point.
+Furthermore, because $\pi$ is injective on $\CP$, all branch points are distinct.
+Therefore, the covering $\pi'\: C'\to \PP^1$ is simple.